Black and tan, black and rust, red, merle, fawn, wheaten

 1. There’s no real origin story to the Doxie Pin.

-While some designer dog breeds have pretty neat origin stories, the Doxie Pin doesn’t.
-As a matter of fact, there’s no definitive story at all.
+While some designer dog breeds have fascinating origin stories, the Doxie Pin doesn’t.
+There’s no definitive story at all.
 They’ve just seemed to show up.
-But that doesn’t mean that they’re rare or hard to find.
-This is actually one of the fastest-growing (in terms of popularity) designer doggies out there!
+However, that doesn’t mean they’re rare or hard to find.
+The Doxie Pin is one of the fastest-growing (in terms of popularity) designer doggies out there!

 2. The Doxie Pin has a strictly German heritage.